Modified: 2023-04-15 22:40:26

 GR6-M Ravenscrag cone 6 Floating Blue (center) on Plainsman M340, a buff burning body.
 On the left is a version having 80:20 Ravenscrag:Frit 3134 (no extra 10% Frit 3124).
 On the right is GR6-M on porcelain (where the floating effect has been largely lost).
 It appears the effect benefits from the iron it finds (albeit not much) in the stoneware body.

 The body is red-burning Plainsman M390.
-The firing was dropped and soaked at 2100F for 30 minutes and then dropping at 300F/hr to 1400F.
-This really helps to produce a dazzling defect free surface.
-These are, of course, mix-your-own recipes and the pieces were dipped to get perfectly even coverage.
+The firing was dropped and soaked at 2100F for 30 minutes and then dropped at 300F/hr to 1400F.
+This really helps to produce a dazzling defect-free surface in the GR6-M glaze.
+These are, of course, mix-your-own recipes and the pieces were dipped to get even coverage.

 Originally popularized by James Chappell in the book The Potter's Complete Book of Clay and Glazes.
 It is loved and hated.
 Why?
 The high Gerstley Borate content makes it finicky.
 But the magic ingredient is not the GB, it is the rutile, Rutile makes the cobalt and iron dance.
 This recipe actually produces a number of different mechanisms of variegation.
 Color and opacity vary with thickness.
 Small rivulets of more fluid glass flow around more viscous phases producing micro-areas of differing colors and opacities.
 Titanium crystals sparkle and calcium-borate creates opalescence.
 Bubbles of escaping gases (from GB) have created pooling.
 Small black speckles from unground or agglomerated particles of iron are also present.
 Surprise!
 This is actually Ravenscrag Floating blue.
 All the visuals, none of the headaches.